5GZORRO/issm/api/README.md

 Data payload:

 ```
-    snfvo_name         - the name of the snfvo (str)
+    snfvo_name       - the name of the snfvo (str - free text)
-    product_offer_name - the name of the product offer for this snfvo (str)
+    product_offer_id - the id of the product offer for this snfvo (str - uuid)
     snfvo_json       - the snfvo WorkflowTemplate CR that defines the management logic flow (WorkflowTemplate json)
 ```

 Return: